 Do you ever get stuck with writer’s block?
-As a blogger, there is nothing worse than not knowing what to write about next, and not coming up with any good ideas.
+As a blogger, there is nothing worse than not having any ideas of what to write about next.

 If you’re anything like me, you’ve probably spent a significant amount of time staring at a blank WordPress post, with your fingers hovering over the keyboard but not knowing what to write.
 And then inevitably switching tabs and giving up!

 I put this list together to show you how to brainstorm blog post ideas.

 Haven’t started a blog yet?
 Read my step-by-step guide on how to start a blog to get your blog started (the right way!) in under an hour.